Whatcom Weavers Guild

 Resources

-Association of Northwest Weavers' Guild (ANWG) ANWG is a non-profit organization supporting the fiber arts in the Northwest US and Western Canada.
+ANWG is a non-profit organization supporting the fiber arts in the Northwest US and Western Canada.
 This is a great resource for contacting nearby guilds, buying and selling equipment, and learning of events sponsored by member guilds.
+ANWG also sponsors a regional conference every four years.

-Handweavers Guild of America (HGA) Publisher of Shuttle Spindle and Dyepot, and sponsor of Convergence in even-numbered years.
+Publisher of Shuttle Spindle and Dyepot, and sponsor of Convergence in even-numbered years.

-Complex Weavers An international weavers' organization, supportive and instructive, with a wonderful publication.
+An international weavers' organization, supportive and instructive, with a wonderful publication.

-Weaving Guilds of Oregon (WeGO) An association of Oregon guilds in case you're traveling there.
+An association of Oregon guilds in case you're traveling there.

-Montana Association of Weavers and Spinners (MAWS) An association of guilds in Montana, worth a look if you're traveling there.
+An association of guilds in Montana, worth a look if you're traveling there.

 Within Whatcom County

-Allied Arts 1418 Cornwall Ave, Bellingham, WA 98225, phone 360-676-8548.
+Allied Arts Gallery and Store at 1418 Cornwall Ave, Bellingham, WA 98225, phone 360-676-8548.

 Dakota Art Store Local source of fabric dye and other art supplies.